 Tour Code: 37082P1

-Please note: the tour may take alternative routes for different tides and weather
+Please note: Your tour may follow alternative routes for different tides and weather conditions.